Exciting News: Caplan Tamburino will soon be Tamburino Law Group! More details coming soon.

 Committed to Fighting for Your Rights

-At Caplan & Tamburino Law Firm, P.A., our Minneapolis criminal defense lawyers have more than 100 years of collective experience standing up for the accused.
+At Tamburino Law Group, our Minneapolis criminal defense lawyers have more than 100 years of collective experience standing up for the accused.
 If the police suspect you of a serious crime, they can use vast resources to investigate, including DNA information sent to private companies for testing and analysis.

 When you’ve been accused because of faulty or improperly collected DNA evidence, you have the right to contest how that evidence was discovered and processed.
 Our defense attorneys are committed to protecting those rights, and we have the aggressive and strategic approach you need to fight for your future.